 Do not drink and drive.

-Minimum age to apply for a Cook Islands drivers license
+What’s the minimum age to apply for a Cook Islands drivers license

 The minimum age to hire a vehicle in Cook Islands is 18 years old.
 Cook Islands residents can apply for the learners permit when they turn 16, and get their license issued when they turn 17.